diegoado/DiscoveryTripAPI/README.md

 #### **Delete a User**

-Removes a user present in the application based on your ID.
+Removes an user present in the application based on your ID.

 * **URL**